dhis2/dhis2-docs/src/commonmark/en/content/implementation/dhis2-documentation-guide.md

 creation of markdown files.
 For Linux and Windows, [ghostwriter](https://wereturtle.github.io/ghostwriter/) is a nice option;
 it is free and supports side-by-side preview and custom style sheets.

+> **TIP**
+>
+> If you have the option to apply custom css to your markdown editor, set it to `./src/commonmark/en/resources/css/dhis2.css` to reflect the html output style for DHIS2!

 One of the key concepts to keep in mind when authoring documentation in markdown, or other presentation neutral formats, is that the **content** of the document should be considered first.
 The **presentation** of the